-Actions and targets for 2023 Aims Objectives 2023 Targets Aims Objectives 2023 Targets Put health, safety and wellbeing at the centre of everything we deliver as a business Achieve the highest safety standards Install Artificial Intelligence CCTV analysis capability to all operational sites by the end of Q3 Ensure accurate and timely capture of data, conduct internal audits and support external audit certification programmes for 100 per cent of sites each year thriving local community local organisthat seek to positive implocal people Provide oppleor for local commembers to about our sessupport engin STEM lear opportunitie Support you people into e.g., through mentoring, a advice, cv guetc.
-Help our loc communities customers to materials up Support the work of local organisations that seek to make a positive impact for local people Distribute funds for third round of Community Fund and initiate process for fourth round Engage in London Funders Forum to increase reach of our Community Fund Investigate all safety incidences with root cause analysis, supporting sites in completing improvement plans, supporting insurance inspection regimes, sharing good practice and ensuring compliance Engage with industry bodies such as CIWM, ESA and the Thames Skills Academy to ensure that we continue to deliver a Health and Safety programme that is aligned with the highest industry standards Provide opportunities for local community members to learn about our sector and support engagement in STEM learning opportunities Status Deliver a work experience project for up to 10 students accredited by the Engineering Development Trust Deliver monthly safety themes, supported with toolbox talks Create a suite of video toolbox talks on behavioural safety and safety culture All Executive Leadership Team members to conduct two safety site visits per year Provide occupational health monitoring to all employees Support young people into work, e.g., through mentoring, careers advice, cv guidance, etc. Work in partnership with London South-East College for the development of work experience projects Support a local provider to help shape a Community Champion Programme Invest in the mental and physical wellbeing of our employees Maintain Mindful Employer status and continue to provide Employee Assistance Programme Assess success of Mental Health First Aiders Programme to determine whether to expand in 2024 Provide access to counselling sessions for employees on self-referral basis and continue to deliver Wellness training Relaunch Managers toolbox talk on mental health and have mental health theme for Health and Safety 2023 engagement sessions Provide Financial Wellbeing training for all employees Provide annual medicals and seasonal flu vaccinations for all employees Provide access to health welfare support for all employees Help our local communities and customers to move materials up the waste hierarchy Deliver programme of activities for Bexley residents to engage in local opportunities to live more sustainably, for example an Easter fair for up to 300 residents which promotes sustainability practices e.g. bike repair/clothes swap, Earth Day student fashion show Develop a programme to identify a reuse charity partner/s to help grow the reuse economy in our areas of operation Donate 100 per cent of used laptops to Laptops for the Homeless charity
+Actions and targets for 2023

+Aims Objectives 2023 Targets Aims Objectives 2023 Targets safety and wellbeing at the centre of everything we deliver as a business Achieve the highest safety standards Install Artificial Intelligence CCTV analysis capability to all operational sites by the end of Q3 Ensure accurate and timely capture of data, conduct internal audits and support external audit certification programmes for 100 per cent of sites each year Support a thriving local community Support the work of local organisations that seek to make a positive impact for local people Distribute funds for third round of Community Fund and initiate process for fourth round Engage in London Funders Forum to increase reach of our Community Fund Investigate all safety incidences with root cause analysis, supporting sites in completing improvement plans, supporting insurance inspection regimes, sharing good practice and ensuring compliance Engage with industry bodies such as CIWM, ESA and the Thames Skills Academy to ensure that we continue to deliver a Health and Safety programme that is aligned with the highest industry standards Provide opportunities for local community members to learn about our sector and support engagement in STEM learning opportunities Support primary schools in Bexley to achieve 'Eco School' Status Deliver a work experience project for up to 10 students accredited by the Engineering Development Trust Sponsor Children's University Passports for families and Special Educational Needs schools in Bexley and beyond to encourage engagement in education/learning initiatives Deliver monthly safety themes, supported with toolbox talks Create a suite of video toolbox talks on behavioural safety and safety culture All Executive Leadership Team members to conduct two safety site visits per year Provide occupational health monitoring to all employees Support young people into work, e.g., through mentoring, careers advice, cv guidance, etc. Work in partnership with London South-East College for the development of work experience projects Support a local provider to help shape a Community Champion Programme Invest in the mental and physical wellbeing of our employees Provide occupational nealth monitoring to all employees Maintain Mindful Employer status and continue to provide Employee Assistance Programme Assess success of Mental Health First Aiders Programme to determine whether to expand in 2024 Provide access to counselling sessions for employees on self-referral basis and continue to deliver Wellness training Relaunch Managers toolbox talk on mental health and have mental health theme for Health and Safety 2023 engagement sessions Provide Financial Wellbeing training for all employees Provide annual medicals and seasonal flu vaccinations for all employees Provide access to health welfare support for all employees Help our local communities and customers to move materials up the waste hierarchy Deliver programme of activities for Bexley residents to engage in local opportunities to live more sustainably, for example an Easter fair for up to 300 residents which promotes sustainability practices e.g. bike repair/clothes swap, Earth Day student fashion show Develop a programme to identify a reuse charity partner/s to help grow the reuse economy in our areas of operation Donate 100 per cent of used laptops to Laptops for the Homeless charity increase our social value